blakecondrey/JobbyLounge/README.md

 #### Normalize.css and Global Styles

 - CSS in JS (styled-components)
-- saves times on the setup
-- less lines of css
-- speeds up the development
 - normalize.css
 - small CSS file that provides cross-browser consistency in the default styling of HTML elements.
 - [normalize docs](https://necolas.github.io/normalize.css/)